hudya/docker-backup-to-s3/README.md

 # hudya/backup-to-s3

 Docker container that periodically backups files to Amazon S3 using awscli and cron.
-All files will be tar:ed and encrypted with AES 256 CBC.
+All files will be tgz'd and encrypted with AES 256 CBC.

 **Always test to restore the files from the backup, before relying on it.**